jbpauly/smart-simulation/app/markdown/setup_on_demand.md

 Streaming subscriptions are elegantly on-demand: demand once and consume when desired.
 Netflix is just one click away, whether or not you feel like binging a few episodes tonight.

-In the world of bits, supply can be endless.
+In the world of bits, supply can be endless and reused from user to user.
 In the world of atoms, supply is scarce.
-It spoils.
-It takes up physical space.
+It spoils, it takes up physical space, and it can only be consumed once.
 Compromise is required to be on-demand.

 1. Compromise supply with a subscription